HoussamMoghraby/OllyInTheFoodFactoryGame/README.md

 ## Environment Setup
 ### 1. Required Installations
-1. Download and Install Unity from https://unity3d.com/get-unity/download
+1. Download and Install Unity from https://unity3d.com/get-unity/download.
-2. Download and Install GIT from https://git-scm.com/downloads\
+2. Download and Install GIT from https://git-scm.com/downloads.
-3. Download and Install GIT LFS for Large Files from https://git-lfs.github.com/
+3. Download and Install GIT LFS for Large Files from https://git-lfs.github.com/.
 4. Download and Install GITHUB Client from https://desktop.github.com/.
-5. Make sure you have Visual Studio 2015 or 2017 https://www.visualstudio.com/downloads/
+5. Make sure you have Visual Studio 2015 or 2017 https://www.visualstudio.com/downloads/ since we will be using C# scripting for Unity.

 ### 2. First Time Setup
 1. Once GITHUB Client is installed, open it and clone the repository https://github.com/HoussamMoghraby/OllyInTheFoodFactoryGame.git.